mbirabhadra/ColorRecHelper/README.md

 # ColorRecHelper
 Jerry Dodge's ColorRecord Helper for easy manipulating of Web Colors, Delphi Colors.
 XE5 Example App, Use-cases, and bad but useful (to me) enhancements.

-Some use cases
+Notes:

-    - Note: Delphi Hex order is not the same as HTML Hex order
+    - Delphi Hex order is not the same as HTML Hex order
     - examples:
     - HTML Hex Color (Web Development) = #FFFFFF
     - HTML Hex Color Custom Constant (Inside Delphi, if we want to use) = $FFBF00 (Amber,#FFBF00 in web development)